anbuselvamA/Word-count/README.md

 ### PROGRAM:
 ```
 write a program for getting the word count from a text.
-Developed by: rakesh
+Developed by: anbuselvam
-RegisterNumber: 22008590
+RegisterNumber: 22009081
 f=open("sample1.txt","r")
 wc=0
 for line in f: